Generic Name: collagenase clostridium histolyticum (KOL a JEN ase klos TRID ee um HIS toe LIT ik um)

 a bleeding or blood clotting disorder, such as hemophilia; or

-FDA pregnancy category B. It is not known whether Xiaflex will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+FDA pregnancy category B. Xiaflex is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 See also: Pregnancy and breastfeeding warnings (in more detail)

 It is not known whether collagenase clostridium histolyticum passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby while using Xiaflex.

 How is Xiaflex given?